“Being Ambitious is ordinary; Ambition followed by Action and Accomplishments is extraordinary.” – Naveen Lakkur

 He was offered scholarships to top universities.
 He majored in English with a concentration in African American literature and culture.
 While at college, he worked and sang at groups and at a church choir.
 He was sleep-deprived, but his efforts paid off.
 He was invited to work with Lauryn Hill, another songwriter.
 After college, he took up a job as a management consultant with Boston Consulting Group, NY.

 A chance meeting with his friend’s cousin put him in the music industry.
 The cousin was Kanye West.
 He won fans and awards with his angelic voice.
 For John Legend, his vocal talent and his songwriting talents were not enough.
-He had to put his ambition to work, got turned down to reach legendary status.
+He had to put his ambition to work to reach legendary status.

 Watch John Legend’s interview by Khan Academy on how success comes through relentless effort.

 Story 2 – Brain Control is no More Science-Fiction